 CH(LOCAL) - PURCHASING AND ACQUISITION

-In the event of an unanticipated emergency requiring the commitment of unbudgeted financial resources for goods or services, the Superintendent or designee shall be authorized to approve the expenditure up to $500,000.
+In the event of an unanticipated emergency requiring the commitment of unbudgeted financial resources for goods or services, the Superintendent shall be authorized to approve the expenditure up to $500,000.

 Authorized District employees in charge of a department or school budget may purchase items included in their approved budget, in accordance with administrative procedures.